fossabot/daudr-blog/content/blog/painless-angular-ssr/index.md

 ### Setting things up

-Setting Angular Universal up is relatively easy, you just to type a single command in your terminal
+Setting Angular Universal up is relatively easy, you just have to type a single command in your terminal

 `ng add @nguniversal/express-engine --clientProject "your project that neeeds SSR"`